Electric field: Description

-The electric field is defined at each point in space as the force per unit charge that would be experienced by a vanishingly small positive test charge if held stationary at that point.
-As the electric field is defined in terms of force, and force is a vector (i.e. having both magnitude and direction), it follows that an electric field is a vector field.
-Fields that may be defined in this manner are sometimes referred to as force fields.
-The electric field acts between two charges similarly to the way the gravitational field acts between two masses, as they both obey an inverse-square law with distance.
+The electric field is defined at each point in space as the force that would be experienced by an infinitesimally small stationary positive test charge at that point divided by the charge.
+The electric field is defined in terms of force, and force is a vector (i.e. having both magnitude and direction), so it follows that an electric field may be described by a vector field.
+The electric field acts between two charges similarly to the way that the gravitational field acts between two masses, as they both obey an inverse-square law with distance.
 This is the basis for Coulomb's law, which states that, for stationary charges, the electric field varies with the source charge and varies inversely with the square of the distance from the source.
 This means that if the source charge were doubled, the electric field would double, and if you move twice as far away from the source, the field at that point would be only one-quarter its original strength.

-The electric field can be visualized with a set of lines whose direction at each point is the same as the field's, a concept introduced by Michael Faraday, whose term 'lines of force' is still sometimes used.
-This illustration has the useful property that the field's strength is proportional to the density of the lines.
-Field lines due to stationary charges have several important properties, including always originating from positive charges and terminating at negative charges, they enter all good conductors at right angles, and they never cross or close in on themselves.
+The electric field can be visualized with a set of lines whose direction at each point is the same as those of the field, a concept introduced by Michael Faraday, whose term 'lines of force' is still sometimes used.
+This illustration has the useful property that, when drawn so that each line represents the same amount of flux, the strength of the field is proportional to the density of the lines.
+Field lines due to stationary charges have several important properties, including that they always originate from positive charges and terminate at negative charges, they enter all good conductors at right angles, and they never cross or close in on themselves.
 The field lines are a representative concept; the field actually permeates all the intervening space between the lines.
 More or fewer lines may be drawn depending on the precision to which it is desired to represent the field.
 The study of electric fields created by stationary charges is called electrostatics.

 Faraday's law describes the relationship between a time-varying magnetic field and the electric field.
 One way of stating Faraday's law is that the curl of the electric field is equal to the negative time derivative of the magnetic field.
 In the absence of time-varying magnetic field, the electric field is therefore called conservative (i.e. curl-free).
 This implies there are two kinds of electric fields: electrostatic fields and fields arising from time-varying magnetic fields.
 While the curl-free nature of the static electric field allows for a simpler treatment using electrostatics, time-varying magnetic fields are generally treated as a component of a unified electromagnetic field.
-The study of time varying magnetic and electric fields is called electrodynamics.
+The study of magnetic and electric fields that change over time is called electrodynamics.